The following article covers John the Baptist’s birth and spiritual development.

 *Both major sects of Essene, Nazarenes (northern) and Osseaens (Qumran-southern), took issue with the corrupted and unrighteous Sadducaic control of the Temple.
 John disavowed the Pharisees if for no other reason than they had become dissolute.
 There were several different Pharisaic sects.

 In his denunciations, John also includes the Pharisees, those who most commonly implement the law.
-John tells the people that the coming Messiah will rectify the unjust application of the law.
+John tells the people that the coming Messiah will rectify the unjust application of the law, and following, the Pharisees themselves will have to be rectified (converted).
 The Messiah will provide the final interpretation of the Law and the Prophets, which will become the final interpretation of the enlightenment teaching of the Way.